What You Need to Know About Mechanic’s Liens

 How do I find out if there is a mechanic’s lien on my property?

-Most counties have property record searches available on the website for their county clerk or recorder of deeds, where you can check if there is a mechanic’s lien on your property.
+Most counties have property record searches available on the website for their county clerk or recorder of deeds, where you can check if there is a mechanic's lien, or any other lien, on your property.
 If you live in Harris County, Texas, you can perform a document search here.
 If you cannot find information on your property online, you can contact your county clerk or recorder of deeds to inquire about how to access your records.